 An ordinary day at this girl's school gets interrupted when war suddenly comes to town, depicted as a destructive, giant cloud.
 In a moment, her whole life is turned upside down, and she's forced to flee, hoping to find a place of safety.
 But even in a country that's physically safe, things aren't easy: when she shows up at a school, she's turned away... until a boy welcomes her in and gives her a chair he brought from home.
 Lyrical, poignant, and emotional, this picture book will help young readers understand the trauma caused by war and violence — and how little we have to give up to help those in need.

 Nadia's perfect twelfth birthday is interrupted by shocking news marking the beginning of the Arab Spring — and the start of the civil war in Syria.
 In mere months, her home city becomes a war zone, and her family decides to flee... but before they can, Nadia is buried in the rubble after a bombing, and her family is forced to go without her.
-As Nadia attempts to follow them, she receives help from an elderly bookbinder and encounters others like her, people young and old who just want safety and peace.
-Author N. H. Senzi uses Nadia's memories to highlight both the normal lives that most Syrians lived before the war, but also the hints of the dangers when your country is ruled by a dictator, creating a compelling look at the trauma facing Syrian refugees.
+As Nadia attempts to follow them, she receives help from an elderly bookbinder and encounters others like her: people young and old who just want safety and peace.
+Author N. H. Senzi uses Nadia's memories to highlight both the normal lives that most Syrians lived before the war, but also hints at the dangers when your country is ruled by a dictator, creating a compelling look at the trauma facing Syrian refugees.